yunhaoyang234/MGMAE/README.md

-# MGMAE
+# LEMS
-Code for reproducing results in **Representation Learning in Sequence to Sequence Tasks: Multi-filter Gaussian Mixture Autoencoder**.
+Code for reproducing results in **Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model**.

-The Multi-filter Gaussian Mixture Autoencoder (abbreviation: MGMAE) utilizes an autoencoder to learn the representations of the inputs.
-The representations are the outputs from the encoder, lying in the latent space whose dimension is the hidden dimension of the encoder.
-The representations of training data in the latent space are used to train Gaussian mixtures.
-The latent space representations are divided into several mixtures of Gaussian distributions.
-A filter (decoder) is tuned to fit the data in one of the Gaussian distributions specifically.
-Each Gaussian is corresponding to one filter so that the filter only concentrates on the homogeneous features in this Gaussian.
-Thus the heterogeneity of the training data can be resolved.
+Build upon the encoder-decoder architecture, we design a latent-enhanced multi-filter seq2seq model (LEMS) that analyzes the input-output mapping representations by introducing a latent space transformation and clustering.
+The representations are extracted from the final hidden state of the encoder and lied on the latent space.
+A latent space transformation is applied to the representations.
+It transforms the representations to another space that better represents the input-output mappings.
+Thus the clustering algorithm can easily separate samples based on their features.
+Then, multiple filters can be trained by the features from their corresponding clusters, the heterogeneity of the training data can be resolved accordingly.

 ![architecture](https://github.com/yunhaoyang234/MGMAE/blob/main/figures/architecture.png)